surajssd/llm-k8s/README.md

 ## Deploy Infra: Option 1: Using AKS

-### Step 1: Create an AKS cluster

-Make necesary changes to the `.env` file as you see fit and then run the following command:
+Make necesary changes to the `.env` file as you see fit and then run the following command to deploy AKS:

 ```bash
 source .env